 The Company presents basic and diluted earnings per share ("EPS") data for its common shares.
 Basic EPS is calculated by dividing the net profit or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the year.
-Diluted EPS is determined by adjusting the profit or loss attributable to common shareholders by taking the weighted average number of common shareholders by taking the weighted average number of common shareholders by taking the weighted average number of common shareholders by taking the weighted average number of common shares outstanding and taking into consideration all dilutive potential common shares, which consist of the outstanding stock options and convertible unsecured senior notes.
+Diluted EPS is determined by adjusting the profit or loss attributable to common shareholders by taking the weighted average number of common shareholders of the weighted average number of common shareholders by taking the weighted average number of common shares outstanding and taking into consideration all dilutive potential common shares, which consist of the outstanding stock options and convertible unsecured senior notes.